Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Introduction

 \section{Introduction}

 Steady streaming induced by an oscillating object is a classical phenomenon that has been studied analytically and experimentally \citep{riley2001steady}.
 The experimental study of steady streaming around a circular cylinder began with \cite{carriere1929analyse} and \cite{andrade1931circulations}, who examined periodically oscillating air around a cylinder and reported the now familiar quadrupole-like flow. \cite{schlichting1932berechnung} carried out the first asymptotic analysis of steady streaming around a cylinder, and he compared the solution with his experiments on a vibrating cylinder in water.
 In the small amplitude limit, he matched the inner boundary layer with the outer potential flow, and his solution became the basis for future analysis.
 For example, \cite{wang1968high} adapted the layer analysis to include the curvature of the boundary, which is relevant at higher order. \cite{riley1965oscillating} and \cite{stuart1966double} analyzed the problem at high Reynolds number where a second boundary layer exists, and their results agreed well with Schlichting’s experiments.
-Finally, \cite{holtsmark1954boundary} analyzed the problem at small Reynolds number, where a boundary layer is absent, and solved the flow everywhere as a regular perturbation problem.
+Finally, \cite{holtsmark1954boundary} analyzed and solved the flow everywhere as a regular perturbation problem.